michal-kowalczyk/pushuppal/README.md

 This is a demo project presenting how to combine Swift/Kotlin and C++.

-In order to try it:
+In order to try it...

 1. Make djinni: